 • HTTP server: Requires starting a lightweight server, managing ports, handling request queuing, and handling service crashes.

-• Subprocess: Start a child process when needed.
-It runs and exits.
-You need no state management.
+• Subprocess: A child process starts when needed, runs, and exits, with no state management.

-Adding IPC or HTTP to an existing project means introducing new failure modes: socket disconnections, unexpected server exits, and port conflicts.
+Adding IPC or HTTP to an existing project introduces new failure modes, including socket disconnections, unexpected process exits, and port conflicts.
 All of these have standard solutions, but the complexity doesn’t go away.
 You still need to manage it.

-Subprocess is the simplest approach.
-Start a process when needed.
-It runs and exits, with no state management, connection pools, or port configuration.
+Running a subprocess is the most direct option because it executes on demand without requiring connection pools, persistent state, or port allocations.
 Failure detection is straightforward: a non-zero exit code means failure.
 There’s no need to distinguish between “the service is down” and “the request timed out.”

 Aristotle also already had the callMCP() pattern in idle-handler.ts, which calls Python modules through subprocess.
 This pattern had proven stable in production.
 There was no reason to introduce new infrastructure.